bttmusercontent/SimpleHtmlWork/README.md

 <img src="https://cdn.juliandev.nl/simplehtmlwork/build.svg" alt="Build"> <img src="https://cdn.juliandev.nl/simplehtmlwork/license.svg" alt="License"> <img src="https://cdn.juliandev.nl/simplehtmlwork/version.svg" alt="Current version">

-## SimpleWork
-SimpleWork is basically the same framework as this but is complete for PHP also with an MVC (model, view, controller).
-Only it is still under development.
-Join the [Discord server](https://discord.gg/36ssAnV) to follow the development!

 ## Adding or improving the code.
 If you have looked at the code, and you may have encountered a bug or seen certain things that could be improved to make the system work faster/better, please make a pull request, and I will review the code.
 If I will change my code with your suggested code I will put you inside the contributors section!